What we do

 All referrals should be on the Primary Care ‘PCT Referral Form’ and sent to the Central Referral Office by email, fax or post.

-This can facilitate that the appointment may be offered to another child on the waiting list.
-Clients who fail to attend appointments without giving prior notice may not be offered further appointments.
+- If you do not attend appointments without giving prior notice, you may not be offered further appointments.
 If you have missed an appointment, please contact the clinic as soon as possible.

 Useful links and websites